ClinchIO/ClinchKit/README.md

 ### Initialize ClinchKit
 You'll need your ClinchKit app id and api key that can be requested from [support@clinch.io](support@clinch.io).
-Once you've your keys, initialize ClinchKit be calling the following in your application's delegate.
+Once you've your keys, initialize ClinchKit by calling the following in your application's delegate.

 	ClinchKit.setApiKey(key: "<#your_api_key#>")
 	ClinchKit.setApiSecret(secret: "<#your_api_secret#>")